Bird Control Strategies During the Summer

 Bird Control

 Bird populations are on the rise, and an interior bird issue can be more commonplace in the summer months.
-Birds become a greater threat to food facilities as birds carry diseases such as salmonella, and an interior bird problem can increase the potential for contamination if the bird reaches a sensitive area in the food plant.
+Birds become a greater threat to food facilities as they carry diseases such as salmonella, and can increase the potential for contamination if the bird reaches a sensitive area in the food plant.

 As temperatures increase, there may be a greater temptation by employees to leave doors open for increased ventilation.
-The time to initiate a bird management plan is not when the house sparrow flies through the door, as it will be too late.
+Therefore, the time to consider your summer bird control strategies is not when the house sparrow flies through the door, as it will be too late.
 Performing exterior bird management is a critical component of preventing indoor occurrences.
-This includes educating your employees regarding the importance of keeping doors closed and correction of structural deficiencies will be required to keep birds out.
+This includes educating your employees regarding the importance of keeping doors closed, and the correction of structural deficiencies to keep birds out.

-To start an interior bird prevention program, there are several steps plant mangers can take
+To start an interior bird prevention program, there are several steps plant managers can take:

 • Inspect the exterior of the facility at least monthly.
 Look for evidence of pest birds such as droppings, feathers or nesting materials.
 Focus inspection efforts on finding those conditions which can provide food, water and shelter.
 Also inspect for access points such as openings around dock doors and levelers.
 The inspection must cover all areas of the plant exterior including ground level and roof.
 Use the information uncovered in the inspection to further educate staff and correct conducive conditions.